What is gastro oesophageal junction cancer?

 This helps them decide on the best treatment for you.
 The tests include:

-• test a test to look inside your body (endoscopy) - your doctor might take samples of any abnormal areas (biopsies)
+• a test to look inside your body (endoscopy) - your doctor might take samples of any abnormal areas (biopsies)

-• An ultrasound from inside the body (endoscopic ultrasound or EUS)
+• an ultrasound from inside the body (endoscopic ultrasound or EUS)

 • CT scan